A note on a multiplicity result for the mean field equation on compact surfaces: Preliminaries

 For the proof of the following result we refer for example to Theorem 4.3 in \cite{ch}. \begin{thm}(\cite{ch}) Let $N$ be a Hilbert manifold and $f\in C^2(N,\R)$ be a Morse function satisfying the Palais-Smale condition.
 Let $a<b$ be regular values of $f$ and $C_q(a,b), \b_q(a,b)$ be as in \eqref{set}.
 Then the (respectively) strong and weak Morse inequalities hold true:

-\end{thm} The strategy will be to apply this result in our framework, namely with $N = H^1(\Sg)^2$ and $f=J_\rho$.
+\end{thm} The strategy will be to apply this result in our framework, namely with $N = H^1(\Sg)$ and $f=J_\rho$.
 We point out that the Palais-Smale condition is not necessarily needed for the Theorem \ref{morse} to hold, in fact it can be replaced by appropriate deformation lemmas for $f$, see Lemma 3.2 and Theorem 3.2 in \cite{ch}.
 The validity of such deformation lemmas can be obtained by following the ideas in \cite{mal1}, where a gradient flow for the scalar case \eqref{eq2} is defined.

-For what concerns the assumption of $f$ to be a Morse function, one can repeat (with minor adaptations) the argument in \cite{demar}, which relies on a transversality result from \cite{sa-te}, to obtain the following result: \begin{pro}(\cite{demar}) Suppose $\rho=(\rho_1,\rho_2)\notin \L$.
+For what concerns the assumption of $f$ to be a Morse function, one can repeat (with minor adaptations) the argument in \cite{demar}, which relies on a transversality result from \cite{sa-te}, to obtain the following result (recall the definition of $\M^2$ given in Subsection \ref{not}): \begin{pro}(\cite{demar}) Suppose $\rho=(\rho_1,\rho_2)\notin \L$.
 Then, for $(g,h)$ in an open dense subset of $\M^2 \times C^{\,2}(\Sg)^+$, $J_\rho$ is a Morse function. \end{pro} By the above discussion it follows that we are in position to apply Theorem \ref{morse} in our setting.